 The findings of this study are discussed later in this report.
-The findings of this study are discussed later in this report.
-The full report appears on the OIC ground ambulance surprise billing website.
+The full Advisory Group presentation appears on the OIC ground ambulance surprise billing website.

 Survey of Health Carriers

 The OIC surveyed 18 health carriers to gain an understanding of billed charges and amounts paid for ground ambulance services, contract status of ground ambulance providers, and primary concerns of carriers related to contracting with ground ambulance providers.
 A draft of the survey was reviewed by the Advisory Group.
 It was sent to carriers on May 1, 2023, with responses due June 1, 2023.